Usul1980/Large-Language-Model-/README.md

 ### How to run an offline virtual AI assistant on Raspberry Pi 4 Model B with 8GB RAM

 OK hi folks.
-I bought my raspberry pi 4 model b a while back, 2 years ago at least.
+I bought my raspberry pi 4 model b a while back, 2 years ago in 2022 at least.
 It has 8GB of RAM and this was novel at the time I would say.
 Recently I got interested in running an LLM on it.
 The rest of this article details how I went about that.

 ### Upgrading from 32bit to 64bit architecture